stefanpernpaintner/joplin-plugin-markdown-emoji-autocompletion/README.md

 * Click on the gear icon and select "Install from file"
 * Select the downloaded jpl file
 * Restart Joplin

+## Feedback
+If you have any feedback, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/stefanpernpaintner/joplin-plugin-markdown-emoji-autocompletion)

+## License
+This plugin is licensed under the [MIT License](https://github.com/stefanpernpaintner/joplin-plugin-markdown-emoji-autocompletion/blob/main/LICENSE)